Our Approach

 Our Technology

-Our initial genetic pathway target is the NRF2 gene.
-The NRF2 protein is a master transcriptional regulator that functions to activate genes in response to cellular stress and is implicated in developing a pro-carcinogenic microenvironment around tumor cells.
-Our objective is to use CRISPR-directed gene editing to disable NRF2 gene functions in cancer cells.
-Our preclinical data in both cell and animal models confirms that the NRF2 gene is a viable target for a gene editing therapeutic for solid tumors.
+Our proprietary CRISPR-directed approach selectively disables NRF2 gene functions in cancer cells.
+Our preclinical data in both cell and animal models confirms that the NRF2 gene is a viable target for a gene editing-based therapeutic for solid tumors.

 Novel Oncology Target for Gene Editing: